tusdotnet/tusdotnet.wikisource/Configure-tusdotnet.md

 Store = new TusDiskStore(@"C:\tusfiles\", true)
 ```

 In the above case `C:\tusfiles\` is where all files will be saved and true indicates that partial files should be deleted.
 The default value is false so that no files are unexpectedly deleted.
 If unsure, or not using the concatenation extension, leave it as false.
-See [Custom data store](https://github.com/smatsson/tusdotnet/wiki/Custom-data-store#itusconcatenationstore) for more details.
+See [Custom data store -> ITusConcatenationStore](https://github.com/smatsson/tusdotnet/wiki/Custom-data-store#itusconcatenationstore) for more details.